 In the past, only websites with credit card processing required SSL (Secure Sockets Layer), but that is no longer the case.
 Web browsers are now marking whether or not a site is SSL secure.
 The quick way to tell if your site (or any site, for that matter) is using SSL is to simply look at the URL at the top of the page.
 If it says “https” rather than just “http,” it is.
 On Chrome, you’ll also see the icon identifiers below:

 If your site is not marked secure with a green padlock, learn more about why you need to add SSL to your website, now.

 The Americans With Disabilities Act (ADA) is a comprehensive civil rights law prohibiting discrimination on the basis of disability in all areas of public life, introduced in 1990.
-Originally this law focused more on access to physical facilities, however, it now encompasses private company websites as well, when they were ruled “public accommodations” in the 2017 Gil v.
+Originally this law focused more on access to physical facilities, however, it now may encompass private company websites as well, since they were ruled “public accommodations” in the 2017 Gil v.
 Winn-Dixie Stores, Inc case.

 7. OTHER INCREMENTAL IMPROVEMENTS

 A website shouldn’t be a once and done project.
 It is important to analyze what is and isn’t working and then make adjustments as necessary.
 Below is some general food for thought that could help you pinpoint some specific areas for improvements on your site: